Get set for The Long Night

 The author also hinted that his latest book might foreshadow some of the events in Game of Thrones.

-David Nutter, Game of Thrones director who has worked on three of the final season eight episodes has spoken to The Huffington Post about the level of security required to keep the ending a secret from fans.
+David Nutter, Game of Thrones director who has worked on three of the final Season 8 episodes has spoken to The Huffington Post about the level of security required to keep the ending a secret from fans.

 “Well, sometimes there were paparazzi in amazing places ― on construction cranes and all kinds of crazy places, to try to get a point of view of things… They were all over, everywhere, trying to get in on what was happening.
 But it was definitely a situation where there was no paper on the set…